cys278/Spotify-Clone/README.md

 1. HTML:

-Structured the layout of the application.
+a) Structured the layout of the application.

 2. CSS: